awto/effectfuljs/README.md

 ### Command line tool

-In the current version it is very simple, offering only running transform and saving results to another folder.
+In the current version it is very simple, offering only running transform and saving results to another folder or file.

     $ npm install @mfjs/compiler
     $ mfjsc input.js --output dist